reefactor/zx-spectrum-instapack/README.md

 ### ZXBOX VM

-ZXBOX is an Ubuntu 20.04 Virtualbox VM with preinstalled emulators and over 8Gb of ZX Spectrum software.
+ZXBOX is an Ubuntu 20.04 Virtualbox VM with preinstalled emulators and over 10Gb of ZX Spectrum software.

 [Download ZXBOX](https://app.vagrantup.com/reefactor/boxes/ZXBOX) VM from vagrant cloud or [build from sources](zxbox/build_zxbox.sh).

+Ubuntu has enabled autologin with default vagrant user `vagrant` with password `vagrant`

 ##### ZXBOX VM contents